Mantis: A Foundation Model for Mechanistic Disease Forecasting: Introduction

+Mechanistic simulation offers an alternate approach.
+Epidemiological models encoding disease transmission, progression, and intervention dynamics can generate unlimited synthetic outbreak data spanning scenarios never observed in practice.
+By training neural networks on these simulations rather than historical observations, we can achieve the data scale required for foundation models while embedding mechanistic scientific knowledge about contagion dynamics directly into the learning process.
+We previously developed this approach, called Simulation-Grounded Neural Networks (SGNNs), in a separate study, where we demonstrated its effectiveness across multiple scientific domains, including initial tests in epidemiological forecasting \cite{sgnns2025}.
+However, while that initial exploration demonstrated preliminary results that showed promise for infectious disease forecasting, the model used in that setting lacked the wide range of mechanisms that would be critical for training a general purpose infectious disease foundation model.

-We present Mantis, the first large-scale foundation model built on the SGNN paradigm.
-Building on early demonstrations of simulation-grounded forecasting \cite{defsi}, Mantis is trained entirely on mechanistic simulations without access to any real-world training data.
-It learns from over 400 million simulated days of outbreak dynamics spanning diverse pathogens, transmission routes (human-to-human, vector-borne, environmental), intervention strategies, immunity profiles, and surveillance artifacts such as underreporting and delays.
-These simulations encode core epidemiological mechanisms, allowing Mantis to internalize generalizable contagion dynamics rather than extrapolating from historical trends.
-Unlike traditional models, Mantis requires no disease-specific tuning or retraining, yet it produces accurate probabilistic forecasts out-of-the-box across diseases, geographies, and targets (Figure \ref{fig:conceptual}).
+In this study, we present Mantis, a foundation model for disease forecasting using the SGNN framework.
+We expand our training simulations to synthetic outbreaks from mechanistic models that capture transmission, progression, immunity, seasonality, and intervention effects.
+We simulate human-to-human disease spread, as well as environmental and vector-borne diseases.
+These simulations encode core epidemiological mechanisms, allowing Mantis to internalize general contagion dynamics rather than purely extrapolating from historical trends.
+Unlike traditional models, Mantis requires no disease-specific tuning or retraining, but still produces accurate probabilistic forecasts out-of-the-box across diseases, geographies, and targets (Figure \ref{fig:conceptual}).